Otto Wolff: History

 Under the new National Socialist regime in 1933, Strauß was expropriated, being forced to sell his shares underpriced to Otto Wolff.
 Strauß died in Switzerland in 1941.
 Following Wolff's death the same year, the company came under the control of his son, Otto Wolff von Amerongen.
 During World War II, the company had success as producer of armaments for the Nazi-Wehrmacht.

 Control passed to trustees after the Allied invasion of Germany in 1945, but Otto Wolff von Amerongen would resume control in 1947 following an internment of one year.
 The legatees of Ottmar Strauß tried to get back the shares they once owned in the company, but were unsuccessful.
 Several years and lawsuits later, they received seven million Deutsche Marks, a fraction of the original value.

 The partnership became a public limited company in 1966, with Otto Wolff von Amerongen continuing as chairman until 1986.

 The company was acquired by Thyssen in 1990.

-In the year of 1999 - Merger of Thyssen AG with Fried.
-Krupp AG Hoesch-Krupp to form ThyssenKrupp AG.
+It merged with Friedrich Krupp AG Hoesch-Krupp to form ThyssenKrupp AG in 1999.